-Meet Christina, one of the newest trainees on our City West Water contract.
-Christina recently completed her cadetship with a new program offered by Programmed and City West Water.
-The cadetship was a 12-week program where cadets are able to learn about water industry operations and work alongside industry professionals to learn about how a network like City West Water’s is operated and maintained.
+Meet Christina, one of the newest trainees on our Greater Western Water contract.
+Christina recently completed her cadetship with a new program offered by Programmed and Greater Western Water.
+The cadetship was a 12-week program where cadets are able to learn about water industry operations and work alongside industry professionals to learn about how a network like Greater Western Water is operated and maintained.

 How did you hear about the program?